 There aren’t many downsides to making a new friend — you get someone to rely on, a shoulder to cry on, a partner in adventure (and in gossip, too).
 When it comes to language learning, making friends with a native speaker of your target language lets you have the expertise of a teacher without the stress of sitting in a classroom setting.

-Making friends who speak another language doesn’t have to be as daunting as it might seem.
+Making friends who speak another language doesn’t have to be as daunting as it might seem, and the good news is that you don’t even have to leave your home to do it.
 If you don’t already have access to a new friend, you can join a language meetup group of other learners in your community or find a pen pal who’s willing to chat with you over the phone or on a video call once a week or once a month.
 Often times, this will mean switching halfway through so they can practice your native language.
 That way, it’s a win-win!

-Getting to know native speakers around town isn’t mutually exclusive with the “make friends” tip above; in fact, you might find that in your repeated trips to your favorite French bistro or local farmers market that you end up building new relationships with the people there along the way.
+Getting to know native speakers around town isn’t mutually exclusive with the “make friends” tip above; in fact, you might find that in your repeated trips to your favorite French bistro or local farmers market or phone calls to your local Mexican restaurant that you end up building new relationships with the people there along the way.